Catch Me If You Can (The Vampire Diaries)

-"Catch Me If You Can" is the eleventh episode of the fourth season of The Vampire Diaries, which premiered January 24, 2013 on The CW.
+"Catch Me If You Can" is the eleventh episode of the fourth season of the American supernatural teen drama television series The Vampire Diaries, and the 77th of the series.
+It aired on The CW on January 24, 2013.
+The episode was written by producers Brian Young and Michael Narducci, and directed by John Dahl.

 Plot

 At a bar, Jeremy refuses to kill the new vampires.
 Klaus threatens to force them to attack Matt, so Jeremy would kill them.
 Since the new vampires will smell the injured Matt's blood (and probably attack) he and Jeremy try to escape.
 Although they are attacked, Elena intervenes and they reach the lake house.
 The next day, Elena scolds Damon for using innocent people; the vampires (controlled by Klaus) will return soon and Damon says, "Jeremy needs to finish the job."
 Rebekah visits Stefan, telling him she has a plan to steal Silas's headstone (and forcing Shane to join them).
 After Shane tells Bonnie she is in control, Sheriff Forbes arrests him with information from the mayor (Bonnie's father).
 Damon and Jeremy return to the bar and discover the vampires have been killed by Klaus and Rebekah's brother Kol, who tells them that 200 years ago he killed a Silas-worshiping cult and he does not want Silas to re-awaken.
 When he tries to tear off Jeremy's arms Damon attacks him, allowing Jeremy to escape.